 We are not even talking about an even redistribution of revenues from snackbar to ticket sales, dollar for dollar.
 There are costs to this stupidity.
 For example, some specialty theaters do not allow food at all in the premises, for cleanliness sake and to maintain a certain ambiance.
 All theaters consider the type of food and drink they sell to the audience in its potential effect to detriment the viewing experience.
 Food that is very bulky, loud, dirty or smelly to eat is not a good choice.
 Now who knows what people will bring.
 One must remember this is not Sweden, it’s Israel.

-Furthermore, the theater has a direct correlation between how dirty a theater is after a viewing and their revenues.
+Furthermore, the theater enjoys a direct correlation between how dirty a theater is after a viewing and their revenues.
 If no one bought food or drink, it will be pretty clean after a showing, and if everyone bought food, there will lots to clean up but the theater made a lot of revenue.
 By everyone being allowed to bring in all sorts who knows what garbage from outside, this bill legislates that the theater is obligated to be your free maid by government decree.
 The theater can be left a complete mess, while the theater could have made no revenue from snackbar sales if the audience all brought it from home.
 Cleaning expenses go up while revenues went sharply down.
 Even if the theaters do manage to sell food and drink by being so cheap they compete with your supermarket prices, the margin then will be so much lower, that it has a similar effect… much more cleaning and maintenance for far less net revenues.

 The bill has a lame provision saying that the venues must allow only food and drink “similar” to what they offer… but who decides that and who is going to enforce it.
 The theaters will not want to get sued and go to court to find out if a Quesadilla is “similar” to the nachos they were selling.
 Nor are they likely to employ extra staff to thoroughly inspect your grocery bags you bring into the theater (if they do, just another extra cost that would be passed down to the customer in ticket prices).
 What a joke of a law.